Southern California mudslides: Hundreds still await rescue; 15 dead

 'Mud came in an instant'

-Ben Hyatt said a river of mud crashed through a neighbor's house in Montecito, the affluent community of about 8,000 east of Santa Barbara.
+Ben Hyatt said a river of mud crashed through a neighbor's house in Montecito.

 "Apparently, one of their cars ended (up) in their backyard.
 We have neighbors at (the) top of the street that evacuated to their roof," Hyatt said.

-Hyatt said his Montecito house was "surrounded by mud," and a washing machine had drifted into his front yard.
+Hyatt said his own house was "surrounded by mud," and a washing machine had drifted into his front yard.

 "Mud came in an instant, like a dam breaking.
 (It) surrounded the house, 2 to 3 feet," he said.